 This is an online platform that is a trading service.
 This trading service is restricted to only the execution of trades.
 So, a client/investor does not receive any advice about the merits or risks of the investments or their suitability.
 However, the platform may provide access to research and analysis reports.

 This type of platform is likely to be more suited to those who have experience of buying and selling shares,

 and individuals who keep a close eye on market movements.
 Trading via an execution-only ‘DIY’ platform can be a cheaper option, but if you are trading regularly then costs can soon add up and will impact on investment returns.

 Typically, wealth managers and financial advisers will charge a fee for their services.
 The structure of the fee – whether it is a percentage charge or a fixed fee – will vary.
 Investment platforms, stockbroking services and robo-advisers will also apply a charge.
 This can take the form of a flat rate or a fee per trade.

-More information about the different levels of fees and charges, and how much you should pay for investment advice will be discussed in an upcoming article from The Wealth Consultant’s Wealth Planning Insights section.
+More information about the different levels of fees and charges, and how much you should pay for investment advice will be discussed in an upcoming entry on The Wealth Consultant’s Wealth Planning Insights section.